Taufik-Aegis/android-bootcamp/modules/helloworld.md

 Wait until launcing process finished and you will see your app in the emulator.

 <img src="https://i.cloudup.com/v3i6c0axQu-3000x3000.png" alt="Android emulator" style="width: 400px;"/>

+Congratulations, you have created and run your first Android app!